Fairfield Park Precinct: Geography

 Indigenous trees and shrubs are plenteous in the park, which are a remnant of the Cumberland Plain Woodland and Cooks River/Castlereagh Ironbark ecological community, with vegetation species that include Melaleuca decora, Eucalyptus amplifolia, Eucalyptus moluccana, Eucalyptus baueriana, Eucalyptus fibrosa, Eucalyptus teriticornis, angophora floribunda, Casuarina glauca, Callistemon viminalis, Ficus microcarpa, Camphor laurel, Bursaria spinosa, Indigofera australis and Eucalyptus bosistoana, most of which have large canopies that provide shade for visitors.

 Prospect Creek winds on the eastern end of the park and there is a pedestrian bridge above it, providing views over the creek.
 The vegetation that surrounds the reserve's creekline is within the riparian zone.
 The fauna commonly includes Australian birds, such as the Australian raven, Australian magpie and the galah.

 All in all being 18 ha in size, the park proper (which excludes the area south of Prospect Creek, around Orphan School Creek) is around 12 ha in size.
-Hypothetically, if Makepeace Oval, a sports field across the road to the northeast, and the adjoining De Freitas Wetland, were included within the park's precinct, then the overall size of the parkland will be approximately 21 ha.